-- The evaluation must be performed by a professional who is certified or licensed in the area of adults with learning disabilities (e.g., School Psychologist, Educational Diagnostician or Psychologist).
+- 1) The evaluation must be performed by a professional who is certified or licensed in the area of adults with learning disabilities (e.g., School Psychologist, Educational Diagnostician or Psychologist).
 In addition, the report must be printed on professional stationary and a signature from the professional must be included at the end of the documentation. - 2) A clinical diagnosis is not synonymous with a disability.
-The documentation must include the student's specific current functional impairment(s) and describe how the condition substantially limits a major life activity in order for Harford Community College to fully evaluate the necessity for any of the following: academic adjustments, auxiliary aids, and/or auxiliary services. - 3) Information from diagnostic interview: history of presenting symptoms, developmental history, family history, psychosocial history, academic history, prior psycho-educational test reports and history of academic adjustments. - 1) Individuals must be tested with appropriately normed diagnostic instruments.
+The documentation must include the student's specific current functional impairment(s) and describe how the condition substantially limits a major life activity in order for Harford Community College to fully evaluate the necessity for any of the following: academic adjustments, auxiliary aids, and/or auxiliary services. - 3) Information from diagnostic interview: history of presenting symptoms, developmental history, family history, psychosocial history, academic history, prior psycho-educational test reports and history of academic adjustments. - 4) Individuals who are 17 years of age or older must be tested with diagnostic instruments normed for adults.